Skip to main content

 The cardholder’s bank or card issuer decides the final outcome of the dispute.

-Although SiteMinder Payments plays a role in presenting your case and submitting evidence to the cardholder's bank or card issuer when challenging a dispute on your behalf, we do not — and cannot — determine the outcome.
+Although SiteMinder plays a role in presenting your case and submitting evidence to the cardholder's bank or card issuer when challenging a dispute on your behalf, we do not — and cannot — determine the outcome.

 Once the cardholders’ bank or card issuer makes a decision, it is final.
 Even if new evidence becomes available, the dispute can’t be reopened.